Chinna Gounder: Plot

-Thavasi alias Chinna Gounder is a rich and respected landlord in Coimbatore district.
-His family has been the hereditary Village Judge for a group of 18 villages and Thavasi takes over that work 10 years after his dad's death.
-Thavasi father, in an ill condition was asked to preside over a very tricky case and died before passing judgement.
-The case was that then newly built village temple stood on a land belonging to Sundari, the concubine of another landlord and Thavasi's sister's husband Sakkara Gounder.
-Sakkara had cited law and sealed off the temple premises days before its opening.
-Thavasi investigates the case, and clearly proves that the document of land purchase is fake, and decrees that the temple premises belongs to the Village.
-He is appreciated by a district judge upon seeing his swift decision-making skills.
-Chinna Gounder lives with his mother Aatha and is the most respectable person in the village, known for his justice and loyalty.
-Rivalry exists between Chinna Gounder and his brother-in-law Sakkara Gounder, who is accused of marrying Sundari, following Chinna Gounder's sister's death.
+Thavasi, also known as Chinna Gounder, is a wealthy and respected landlord in the Coimbatore district.
+His family has served as the hereditary Village Judge for a group of 18 villages, and Thavasi took over this role 10 years after his father's death.
+Thavasi's father, who was in ill health, was asked to preside over a very complex case and died before delivering a verdict.
+The case involved a newly built village temple that stood on land belonging to Sundari, the second wife of Sakkarai.
+Sakkarai's first wife is Thavasi's elder sister.
+Sakkarai had cited law and sealed off the temple premises a day before its opening.
+Thavasi investigates the case, clearly proving that the land purchase document is a forgery, and concludes that the temple premises belong to the village.
+He is commended by a district judge for his swift decision-making skills.
+Chinna Gounder lives with his mother, Aatha, and is the most respected person in the village, known for his sense of justice and loyalty.
+There is rivalry between Chinna Gounder and his brother-in-law, Sakkara Gounder, who is accused of causing Chinna Gounder's sister's death and subsequently marrying Sundari.

 Sakkara Gounder plans to grab the local temple premises by forging false documents, but Chinna Gounder exposes the frauds committed, thereby preventing the temple premises from going into the hands of the roadies.
 Sakkara Gounder is angered and waits for an opportunity to knock out Chinna Gounder.